PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 16:54:08
+Last updated: 2024-04-13 16:55:19
-Random Quote: I don't feel so good.
-It's like my testicals mixed poprocks and soda. - Ted Mosby
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson